Instant Pot Coconut, Chickpea & Lentil Curry (25-Min!)

-How to make this chickpea curry in the instant pot
+How to Make this Curry in the Instant Pot

 This is one of the easiest recipes using the Instant Pot, mainly because it’s vegetarian and cooking times are shorter.
 Here’s the breakdown:

-- Turn the Instant Pot on saute mode and saute the onions, garlic and ginger in the olive oil.
-Once soft, add the lentils, all the spices and the broth.
-Mix them well
+Once the onions are soft, add the lentils, all the spices and the broth.
+Mix them well.

-- Meanwhile wash and prepare the kale by shredding it into smaller pieces using your hands
+Meanwhile wash and prepare the kale by shredding it into smaller pieces using your hands.
+At this point, you can also definitely substitute spinach for the kale if you prefer.

 That’s it – you’re done!
 Taste and adjust it and add the lemon juice for that final pop of flavor.
 Don’t be tempted to add all the ingredients and pressure cook everything together – the chickpeas will turn to mush since we’re using canned chickpeas here.